waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Key Items, HMs, & TMs
 *   **HM01 (CUT):** Clears small trees.
 Requires the Hive Badge.
 Taught to SUNDEW.
-*   **TM02 (Headbutt):** An attack that may make the foe flinch.
-Can be used to shake trees outside of battle.
-Taught to G.
 *   **TM49 (Fury Cutter):** Gets stronger with each consecutive hit.

 ## III.
 Active Puzzles & Hypotheses